 High blood sugar is a problem because it can cause serious damage to the body.
-Some of the most serious, long term problems are loss of vision, kidney problems, heart problems, and strokes.
+Some of the most serious, long term problems are loss of vision, kidney problems, heart problems, and stroke.
 This kind of damage happens slowly over many years and can be delayed or prevented if you take good care of your diabetes.

 There are also short-term problems that come from high blood sugar.

-Some common short term-problems are:
+Some common short term-problems (caused from high blood sugar) are:

 - Being thirsty

-- Having to urinate more than usual
+- Having to urinate (pee) more often

 - Feeling irritable or exhausted